 Sympathetic innervations of the lower limb is derived from the lower three thoracic and upper two lumbar (T10 to L2) segments of the spinal cord.

-The fibres arise from the lateral horn cells, and pass out with ventral roots as preganglionic ( white rami) fibres.
+The fibers arise from the lateral horn cells and pass out with ventral roots as preganglionic ( white rami) fibers.
 These pass down the sympathetic chain to relay in the lumbar and upper 2 or 3 sacral ganglia.

-The postganglionic ( grey rami) fibres emerge from the lumber sympathetic ganglia and pass through grey rami to reach the lumbar nerves.
-From these nerves they pass into the femoral nerve.
+The postganglionic ( grey rami) fibers emerge from the lumbar sympathetic ganglia and pass through grey rami to reach the lumbar nerves.
+From these nerves, they pass into the femoral nerve.

-Some postganglionic sympathetic fibres emerge from the upper 2 or 3 sacral ganglia.
+Some postganglionic sympathetic fibers emerge from the upper 2 or 3 sacral ganglia.
 They travel through the tibial nerve to supply the popliteal artery and its branches in the leg and foot.